 The Pan African Centre for Climate (PACC) Policy was formed based on the policy direction of COP21.
-PACC Policy believes that the Paris agreement will be met only when strong networks and organisations come together.
+PACC Policy believes that the Paris agreement will be met only when strong networks and organizations come together.
 PACC Policy works to leverage expertise in climate issues and passion to drive the implementation of the Paris agreement through research and development, partnership, advocacy building and orientation, good governance, and social accountability.

 This multi-sectoral approach lies on the premise that climate change affects all sectors (health, tourism and development, gender and culture, housing, agro ecological, town and country planning).